Nitin-Mane/Nitin-Mane/README.md

 # Hey 👋, This is Nitin Mane
 ### About me 🤓
-Experienced Ambassador with a demonstrated history of working in the non-profit organization management industry.
-Skilled in Technical Work, Programming, Public Speaking, Computing, and Active Directory.
-Strong community and social services professional with a Bachelor of Technology (B.Tech.) focused in Electronics and Telecommunication from Maharashtra Institute of Technology, Aurangabad.
+An enthusiastic, experienced engineer with highly motivated and leadership skills with a Bachelor of Technology degree in Electronics and Telecommunication Engineering and working on multidisciplinary steam in the research field for industrial and commercial services in the startup company.
+Expert in implementing each step of projects and DevOps for more than two years’ workflow.
+Eager to learn new technologies and methodologies, always willing to innovate the new things which can improve the existing technology in electronics, robotics, IoT, deep learning, Volunteers, community engagement.

 **Skills:** C/C++ | MATLAB | Python |  Ruby | Go | Java |

 - 💼 I am currently working Developer at MATLAB

-- ✍️ I am currently learning Deep Learning GAN's

 - 🌱  I am currently looking to collaborate on IoT, Robotics, Mechatronic, Edge AI, Computer Vision, Machine Learning and Simulation Projects